Crockpot Carnitas & Paleo Nachos

 I consider myself fairly well-versed in good food.
 Like, really good food.
 However, like any red-blooded American, I do enjoy trip to Chipotle now and again.
-It just can’t be helped.
-This recipe is so easy and nearly an exact replica of the Chipotle carnitas (if that matters to you).
-Regardless, it’s just good stuff.
-Obviously, you’re going to need a small fortune’s worth of guacamole to go with this.
+It just can't be helped.
+This recipe is so easy and tastes like an exact replica of the Chipotle carnitas recipe (if that matters to you).
+Regardless, it's just good stuff.
+Obviously, you're going to need a small fortune's worth of guacamole to go with this.
+It costs extra.

 Chipotle-Inspired Crockpot Carnitas

 3.5 lb pork shoulder

 sea salt and pepper (lots of salt and pepper, don't be shy!)

 Rub the pork shoulder with salt and pepper, coating generously.
 Heat olive oil in skillet on high and brown roast on all sides to seal in the juices (about 3-4 min per side).

 Add the broth, bay leaves and roast to the slow cooker.
 The broth is not meant to cover the roast because you want to maintain a crispy exterior just like real carnitas that you eat in Mexico. and cook on low for at least 6 hours.
 I cooked this one for about 12 hours and then kept it on warm even longer before dinner.
 Shred and then eat it in fistfuls until it's gone.